 Domains Explained: The Complete Guide

-A fundamental prerequisite for building a website or having a business email is a domain.
+A fundamental prerequisite for building a website is a domain.
 Your website can’t go live until you register a domain name for it.
-But what really is a domain, how does it work, how do I choose a name, buy and register it?
-We break it all down for you in this comprehensive guide.
+But what really is a domain?
+We break it all down for you in this handy guide.

 What is a domain?